harshsaini659/To-Do-List/README.md

 Validation rules execute **before** record-triggered flows.
 This caused save-time errors when users marked a task as completed without manually checking the checkbox.

+- A Record-Triggered Flow was used to automatically synchronize the task status with the completion checkbox.
+- A separate Validation Rule was implemented to ensure that a Due Date is provided for every To-Do record.
+- Both were kept independent to maintain clear separation between data validation and automation logic.

 By using a record-triggered flow:
 - The checkbox is updated automatically
 - User-facing errors are avoided